 As anyone who has bought a cheap tripod knows, skimping on this important piece of equipment usually isn’t worth it.
 That’s not to say that a tripod should cost you your first born, but there are quite a few things you should take into account when you are buying one.
 We once again hit up the Light Stalking twitter community to tell us their top things to consider when buying a tripod and once again they didn’t disappoint.
-Here is a list of things you should take into account when buying a tripod.
+Here is a list of things you should take into account when buying the perfect tripod.

 (Twitter: @mgerpe Web: MGerpe) Rock the Promaster 6400 tripod!
 It’s kind of bulky but its good for outdoor and landscape shots.
 It’s a quality build and not bad for $99 or less.